nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 * _Which resources are a must-have?_
 * _What is the most cost-effective way to get into Logos?_

 I write from the perspective of having been in vocational ministry for over 10 years and as an MDiv student.
-My input is likely best suited for those in ministry and/or seminary.
+My input is best suited for people in ministry, pastors, and seminary students.
 This post is written for those who have already decided they want to get into Logos.
 If you’re still on the fence, [read my Logos 10 review](https://www.nickstapleton.me/logos-10-review-live-in-the-word/).

 This buyer’s guide aims to provide some direction so you can decide which route into Logos is best for your purposes and needs.